 Good outdoor lighting.
 Invest in warm festoon or fairy lights and string them over tables, along fences or in trees.
 It’s always a magical moment when the sun sets and you get the warm glow of lights!

-Outdoor styling - Cushions and throws are also wonderful for bringing some softness and cosiness to the outdoor space.
+Outdoor cushions and throws are also wonderful for bringing some softness and cosiness to the outdoor space.
 Make a statement with bright, fun florals, black and white stripes and geometric prints, or go for a softer look with pretty textured linens.

-An iron brazier or chimenea is also a wonderful addition, there’s nothing quite like sitting around a fire and the warm glow makes your evenings longer and extends the summer into autumn – marshmallows optional!
+An iron brazier or fire pit is also a wonderful addition, there’s nothing quite like sitting around a fire and the warm glow makes your evenings longer and extends the summer into autumn – marshmallows optional!

 Q: Are there any key trends that can be worked into outdoor spaces this summer?